ajinkyabodade/Functional-Programming-Basics/Functional Programming.md

 ## Benifits:-

-	- Reduce occurance of bugs in program
+	- Reduce occurance of bugs in program a
 	- Easy to execute and debug
 	- Allow Parallel processing